 How did you start performing as a street magician?

 I’ve never performed in the street for money.
 I just love conversational, everyday magic.
 Bringing some magic to someone who will appreciate it a bit more.
-But magic was not my first passion, I’ve always had the dream of playing professional Basketball in the NBA, believe it or not.
+But, magic was not my first passion.
+I’ve always had the dream of playing professional Basketball in the NBA, believe it or not.
 Just like anything in life, making your passion your career takes time and preparation.

-If you breathe, eat and sleep what you love you will be presented with opportunities, you just have to be ready for them.
-Luck = Preparation meets opportunity.
+If you breathe, eat and sleep what you love, you will be presented with opportunities, you just have to be ready for them.
+Luck = Preparation meets Opportunity.

-What are your hacks to come up with new tricks?
+How do you come up with new tricks?

 What’s your most famous magic trick and how do you sell it?

-What are your multiple sources of income?
+What are your sources of income?

 What are the challenges in making magic trailers?

 Magic trailers are always tricky.
 You have to play within a grey area.
-We’re selling secrets, so we can’t just let you know what the method to a trick is, but on the other hand, we can’t leave out certain things from a performance or you think we’re lying to you.
+We’re selling secrets, so we can’t just let you know what the method to a trick is, but, on the other hand, we can’t leave out certain things from a performance or you’ll think we’re lying to you.
 It’s always been a challenge to sell something to someone without letting them know what it is they’re getting.
 Best to be honest, I think.